 - information about the context of the school

 - objectives for the year

-- o reasons for decision making
+- reasons for decision making

-- o analysis of data
+- \circ analysis of data

-- o use of research
+- \circ use of research

 - nature of support and allocation

-- o Learning in the curriculum
+- Learning in the curriculum

-- o Enrichment beyond the curriculum
+- Enrichment beyond the curriculum

-- o Families and community
+- Families and community

 - an overview of spending

-- o Total PPG (pupil premium grant) received
+- Total PPG (pupil premium grant) received

 - Total PPG spent

-- Total PPG remaining

 - a summary of the impact of PPG

 - Performance of disadvantaged pupils (compared to non-pupil premium children)

-- Other evidence of impact e.g. Ofsted, Accreditations
+- o Other evidence of impact e.g. Ofsted, Accreditations

 - Case studies (pastoral support, individualised interventions)

 - o Implications for pupil premium spending the following year

-The Governing Body will consider the information provided and will ensure that there is an annual statement to the parents on the school website outlining how the Pupil Premium funding has been used to address the issue of closing the gap for pupils eligible for Pupil Premium.
-This task will be carried out in line with the requirements published by the Department for Education.
-All this information can be found on the website and in the Pupil Premium Guide produced by school.
+The Governing Body will consider the information provided and will ensure that there is an annual statement to the parents on the school website.
+This task will be carried out in line with the requirements published by the Department for Education's Pupil Premium Strategy template.